 Here’s a Notion template and mini course I made that you can access for free

-As well as getting really organised with Notion, I have hired out for help on things like brand strategy for my own business and my end of year accounting, and even creating a course platform.
+As well as getting really organised with Notion, I have hired out for help on things like brand strategy for my own business, my end of year accounting, and even creating a course platform.

 All of this just means there’s less in my already full head and I can concentrate on what I do best.
 Previously I really hesitated spending money on things but I’ve now seen how much time and headspace it’s given me!